jaydenlin/node-async-require-loader/README.md

 ##### Step 1.
 Provide an .ajs file

-`.ajs` extenion is only for loader to recognize the file.
+`.ajs` extenion is only for the loader to recognize the file.
 Write down the remote url that provides contents(node moudle) you want to fetch.
 The following is the exmaple of .ajs file.